cail/icfpc2012-tbd/README.md

 == Never Never Never revert your published history!
 Never do 'git commit --amend' if you've already push-ed the previous commit!
 Never do 'git rebase' on published commits

+=== Eclipse ===

+In eclipse specify this repo directory (icfpc2012-tbd ) as workspace directory.
+All preferences are stored in metadata and are therefore local.

+preferences->pydev->python interpreter->auto config

+file->import->existing project into workspace (test_proj)

+run it (open file 'main.py' and Ctrl-F11)